YeongBean/Bean_Tweet/README.md

 - If there are user you want to know more, you can follow in the user's profile page
 - You can select public scope of your tweet.
 If you don't want to show tweet to public, select 'To Followers'
 - You can search tweets with keyword
+- You can report tweet (only other user's tweets)

 ## How to use
 - This tweet system is only for authenticated users.
 You should sign in first